-Environmentally friendly, a RO system replaces single-use ion exchange media and devices that use salt for regeneration of the media.
+Environmentally friendly, an RO system replaces single-use ion exchange media and devices that use salt for regeneration of the media.
 Unlike ion exchange technology, there is no need to purchase and ship materials back and forth and there is less waste to dispose of.

 Most ion exchange systems are comprised of pressure vessels filled with ion exchange resin operated on a cyclic basis.
 Water flows through the resin until the resin is considered exhausted when water leaving the exchanger contains more than the desired maximum concentration of the ions being removed.
 Resin is then regenerated by sequentially backwashing the resin bed to remove accumulated solids, flushing removed ions from the resin with a concentrated solution of replacement ions, and rinsing the flushing solution from the resin.
-Production of backwash, flushing, and rinsing during regeneration of ion exchange media limits the usefulness of ion exchange for number of applications as it creates a waste stream that must be disposed of.
+Production of backwash, flushing, and rinsing during regeneration of ion exchange media limits the usefulness of ion exchange for a number of applications as it creates a waste stream that must be disposed of.

-Advantages of membrane based desalination technology
+Advantages of membrane-based desalination technology

-Using membrane based desalination technology carries many advantages including:
+Using membrane-based desalination technology carries many advantages including:

-- Consistent high quality water production
+- Consistent high-quality water production

 - Minimal operator intervention